Stone-Red-Code/FraudCapturer/README.md

 ## Usage

-1. Download one of the [releases](https://github.com/Stone-Red-Code/FraudCapturer/releases)
+1. Download one of the [releases](https://github.com/Stone-Red-Code/FraudCapturer/releases).
 1. Download and install [nmap](https://nmap.org/download.html)
-1. (Not reqired but recommended) Get a [proxycheck.io](https://proxycheck.io/) api key
+1. (Not required but recommended) Get a [proxycheck.io](https://proxycheck.io/) api key.
-1. (Not reqired) Start `FraudCapturer.exe` and pass the config option to it to configure the blocking rules
+1. (Not required) Start `FraudCapturer.exe` and pass the config option to it to configure the blocking rules.
-1. Start `FraudCapturer.exe` as administrator and pass the proxycheck api key to it if you have one
+1. Start `FraudCapturer.exe` as administrator and pass the proxycheck api key to it if you have one.
-1. Select the network device you want the program to listen to
+1. Select the network device you want the program to listen to.

 ## Additional information